rogeriomoura/dnd-grimoire/memory-bank/progress.md

 - ✅ Selecting spells to add to grimoire
 - ✅ Fetching detailed spell information
 - ✅ Displaying spell details in the grimoire
-- ✅ Basic print functionality
+- ✅ PDF export functionality

 ### Components